 Dura-Bar Ni-Resist irons contain an austenitic matrix of approximately 10% alloy carbides.
 The austenitic structure is suitable for corrosive environments in sour well oils, salts, salt water acids and alkalies.
 The iron is relatively soft and chrome is added to produce carbides that help improve wear resistance.
 Ni-Resist is denser than gray or ductile irons and has a higher coefficient of thermal expansion.
 Dura-Bar Type 1 Ni-Resist is manufactured to produce a material conforming to ASTM A436.
 To learn more, download the Dura-Bar 201 Type 1 Ni-Resist Iron Product Brief.

-The microstructure consists of Types I & II nodular graphite as defined in ASTM A247.
-The matrix is ferrite with approximately 5–25% pearlite.
-The edge or rim will have a higher nodular count and will be mostly ferrite.
-Chill carbides will be less than 5% in any field at 100x and will be well dispersed.
+The microstructure will consist of Type VII, A, size 4-6 graphite as defined in ASTM A247.
+The matrix will be austenite with 5-10% alloy carbide.
+The edge or rim will contain Type D graphite, size 6-8.
+Chill carbides are less than 5% in any field at 100x and will be well dispersed.

 100x, etched in 5% Nital